Horror start to week as motorcyclist dies in Remuera, Auckland, crash

-A motorcyclist has died in central Auckland overnight continuing a horror run on New Zealand's roads.
+A motorcyclist has died in central Auckland overnight - continuing a horror run of fatal crashes on the roads.

-Police said the rider died after crashing on Portland Rd in Remuera shortly before 10pm.
+Police said the rider died after crashing in Portland Rd in Remuera shortly before 10pm on Sunday night.

 Road closures were in place around the crash site to allow the Serious Crash Unit to examine the scene.